West Pakistan: Afghanistan

 The long border between West Pakistan and Afghanistan was uneasy.
 This is due in part to the independent Pashtun tribes that inhabit the area.
 In addition, the physical boundary is uncertain: the 1893 Durand Line was used by West Pakistan to mark the border between the two countries, but Afghanistan has never recognised that frontier.

 In 1955, diplomatic relations were severed with the ransacking of Pakistan's embassy.
-In 1961, Pakistan Armed Forces suppressed an Afghan invasion in the Bajaur region of Pakistan.
+In 1961, the Pakistan Armed Forces and local Pashtun tribes suppressed an Afghan invasion in the Bajaur region of Pakistan.

 India

-West Pakistan had hostile relations with India, primarily due to aftermaths of the 1947 independence and the issue of Kashmir.
+West Pakistan had hostile relations with India, primarily due to aftermath of the 1947 independence from the British Empire and the issue of Kashmir.

-In 1947, the Pakistan Army and Pakistan Air Force attempted to annexe Kashmir, but were pushed back by the Indian army.
-Although the operation was a partial success, it only occupied 1/3rd of Kashmir, when the Indians had conquered 2/3rds of Kashmir, which was later integrated into Northern Pakistan.

 In 1965, "Operation Gibraltar" had long-ranging negative effects, outside and inside the country.
-Foreign minister Zulfikar Ali Bhutto and Defence minister Vice-Admiral Afzal Rahman Khan approached President Ayub Khan for approval of a covert operation to infiltrate Indian Kashmir using airborne troops from the Pakistan Army (Special Service Group) and Pakistan Air Force (Special Service Wing).
+Foreign minister Zulfikar Ali Bhutto and Defence minister Vice-Admiral Afzal Rahman Khan approached President Ayub Khan for approval of a covert operation to infiltrate Indian-administered Kashmir using airborne troops from the Pakistan Army (Special Service Group) and Pakistan Air Force (Special Service Wing).
 During nights in August 1965, airborne troops parachuted into Indian Kashmir whilst ground assault began by Pakistan Army's troops.
 The airborne troops managed to occupy much of Indian-administered Kashmir and were only 10 km from Srinagar, but this was the closest Pakistani troops ever got to capturing the city.
 In September 1965, India launched a counter-attack and the airborne troops were pushed back to what is today Azad Kashmir.
-The operation failed brutally, and Indian Armed Forces attacked West Pakistan with full force.
+Indian forces also crossed the ceasefire line into Azad Kashmir and captured the Haji Pir pass.

+Subsequently, Pakistan launched Operation Grand Slam, which gained significant momentum.
+Grand Slam was aborted after India launched an all out attack on West Pakistan, for which Pakistani troops had to be diverted.
 The Soviet Union intervened in the conflict in September 1965 (for fear of escalation), and the month–long war ended with no permanent territorial changes.
 West Pakistan and India signed the Tashkent Declaration in January 1966, but the ceasefire was criticised both in India and Pakistan, and public resentment against each other grew.
 In West Pakistan, Ayub Khan deposed Bhutto as his Foreign minister, and Vice-Admiral Khan blamed Bhutto for the operation's failure.
 As an aftermath, Bhutto tapped into an anti-Ayub Khan movement and kicked off a storm of civil disobedience.
 Protests and spontaneous demonstrations broke out around the country, and Ayub Khan lost the control.
 In 1967, another martial law was imposed by another Army Commander-in-Chief, General Yahya Khan, who designated himself as the Chief Martial Law Administrator.